How Much Does Hackbright Academy Cost and How Can I Pay for It?

 We believe you’re worth investing in, and so do a lot of others.
 Many of our students pay their tuition ($12,900 for the Software Engineering Course) out of pocket, but for those who need extra help, you can apply for a scholarship or look into the financing options below.

-Though federal loans are not available, Ascent and Climb are private lenders that are well known in the bootcamp industry and are familiar with Hackbright and our students.
+Though federal loans are not available, Ascent, Climb, and Stride are private lenders that are well known in the bootcamp industry and are familiar with Hackbright and our students.

 If you have questions or need additional help, please email firstname.lastname@example.org!